cardano-foundation/CIPs/CIP-0030/README.md

 ### api.signData(addr: cbor\<address>, sigStructure: cbor\<Sig_structure>): Promise\<Bytes>

 Errors: `APIError`, `DataSignError`

+This endpoint is due to be updated/finalized soon, see [discussion in the initial PR](https://github.com/cardano-foundation/CIPs/pull/88#issuecomment-954436243).

 This endpoint utilizes the [CIP-0008 signing spec](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0008/CIP-0008.md) for standardization/safety reasons.
 It allows the dApp to request the user to sign data conforming to said spec.
 The user's consent should be requested and the details of `sig_structure` shown to them in an informative way.
 The  Please refer to the CIP-0008 spec for details on how to construct the sig structure.